-Regenerative Orthopedics stimulates blood flow to the joint structures, enhances healing, and repairs the joint.
-Regenerative Orthopedics is a regenerative technique used to stimulate repair of injured joint tissue and relieve joint pain.
-It works by stimulating ligaments and tendons to proliferate at the injection site and promotes the three stages of healing: inflammation, proliferation and remodeling.
+As a regenerative technique, the treatment stimulates the repair of injured joint tissue and relieves joint pain.
+It works by stimulating ligaments and tendons to proliferate at the injection site and promotes the three stages of healing: inflammation, proliferation, and remodeling.

 Additionally, blood flow is stimulated by movement and exercise.
 Since there is basically no downtime with Regenerative Orthopedics, exercise and movement are encouraged.
-Motion causes an increase of blood flow to the affected joint, providing the damaged ligament tissue with the nutrients and metabolites necessary for tissue repair and healing.
+Motion causes an increase in blood flow to the affected joint.
+And that provides the damaged ligament tissue with the nutrients and metabolites necessary for tissue repair and healing.

-A ligament is not completely healed until all of the signs and symptoms of ligament injury are gone (which include pain, tenderness, crepitus, inhibited or excessive motion), and the individual has restored function.
+A ligament is not completely healed until all of the signs and symptoms of ligament injury are gone.
+The symptoms include pain, tenderness, crepitus, and inhibited or excessive motion.
+The individual will experience restored function.

 Regenerative Orthopedics treats joint pain at its source, including all of the difficult to heal joint structures.
-Ligaments, and other involved joint structures are comprehensively treated with this therapy, which results in a healed and strengthened joint, and resolves joint pain.
+Ligaments and other involved joint structures are comprehensively treated with this therapy.
+And the result of treatment is a healed and strengthened joint and resolved joint pain.

 Find out how you can get rid of your joint pain with Regenerative Orthopedics.
 Contact us now.